zalando/zalando-howto-open-source/README.md

 If you want to launch a new project separate from your team, talk to your delivery lead first.
 Let them know about your plan.
 Then ask yourself the questions immediately above.

 ###The Main Zalando Repository: For the "Truly Open Source"
-Your code doesn’t have to be perfect before you open-source it.
+Your code doesn't have to be perfect before you open-source it.
 We *want* you to code in public from Day One.
 But to appear on our main org page, github.com/zalando, your project should be “truly open-source,” or in active development toward that goal.
 This means:
-- it’s useful and interesting to non-Zalandos.
+- it's useful and interesting to non-Zalandos.
 It might serve an entire language community, users of specific tools (Docker, Maven, etc.), or some other group.
-- it’s useable out of the box and free of Zalando dependencies
+- it's usable out of the box and free of Zalando dependencies
 - it has a clear README that:
   - enables non-Zalando devs to download, install, run and use the project with minimal friction
   - invites contributors via a TODO list